NTHU-EE-CV-2016-Fall/homework0/README.md

 ## What do you want to achieve in the course? [ max 500 words]

-PS. 中文 or English are both fine.
+PS. 中文 or English are both fine.ㄗuuuuuuuu

 ## Due Date: Sept.
 24, 2016